 Finally, the thick bristles help to clean teeth and massage gums, making this a great choice for toddlers who are teething, even if they don’t start chewing on the handle!
 (Which is fine by the way.)

-No matter what you need, this is the perfect baby toothbrush.
+No matter what you need, this is the best baby toothbrush.
 It's all there.
 It even comes in a shark design, if for some reason you don't like bananas!